 So that raises the question: What’s the best way to get on my radar screen?
 Again, there’s a lesson to be learned from burlesque.

 A key recruiting lesson is that networking is not about the “get”, it is about the “give”.
 When you give, you become empowered.
-The give may be sharing industry insight, making an introduction, or offering to refer business.
-When you focus on what you can do for someone instead of what they can do for you, you will consistently yield better results.
+The give may be sharing industry insight, making an introduction, or helping solve a problem.
+When you focus on what you can do for someone instead of what they can do for you, you pay it forward and demonstrate you are a person of substance.
 You avoid seeming desperate.

 Helping those with whom you network can challenging.
 If find yourself in desperate circumstances, it is hard to conceive of what you could possibly offer an industry luminary.
 But what we bring to the table has nothing to do with our employment status.
 It has to do with who we are.